PacktPublishing/Vue.js-3.0-Cookbook/chapter-2/2.9/README.md

-# 2.7 - Creating your first TypeScript Vue component with vue-class-component
+# 2.9 - Creating a custom function decorators with vue-class-component

 ## Project setup
 ```